ahmedoksh/Advanced-Command-Line-Shell/readme.md

-# Custom Shell in C
+# Advanced Command-Line Shell in C

 This project is a custom shell implemented in C. It provides a command prompt where you can execute commands, with support for background calls and several built-in functions for managing background processes.